 To begin our ranking, we searched for undergraduate business schools that are accredited by the elite Association to Advance Collegiate Schools of Business (AACSB).
 We then consulted with the U.S. News and World Report’s rankings.
 Attention was devoted to universities ranked in the top 50 nationally.
 Next, we narrowed down the colleges by listing which ones offered campus-based bachelor’s degrees in business.
 Preference was given to undergraduate programs allowing for concentration to meet many students’ needs.
 We also looked for bachelor’s degrees with unique learning opportunities, i.e. research, studying abroad, and business consulting.
 Other factors considered were class size, financial aid, faculty credentials, location, and curriculum.

-Business is the nation’s most popular undergraduate major.
-According to the NCES, the Class of 2012 had 366,815 graduates who studied business disciplines.
+Business is the nation’s most popular undergraduate major, according to the NCES.
 Earning your bachelor’s degree in business can provide a valuable asset for today’s competitive market.
 Business knowledge obtained can apply to virtually any industry from fashion to real estate and healthcare.
 Employers everywhere look to hire business majors because of their excellent leadership, communication, problem-solving, and analytical skills.
 Forge your dream career path by pursuing one of these Top 10 Business Bachelor’s Degree Programs.

 1. University of California – Berkeley